 How does this formula work?

-- Difference between number A2 and B2 (A2-B2) can be negative.
+- The difference between numbers A2 and B2 (A2-B2) can be negative.
 So, we have used the ABS() function (ABS(A2-B2)) to make the number absolute.

 - Then we have multiplied the absolute value by 2 and then divided the value by (A2+B2)